UzL-ITS/pethmr.github.io/about.md

 on a numerical value.
 In the technical implementation, a suitable framework and system components will be created to enable the aforementioned actions.

-AP Lead: This work package is led by X41 D-Sec GmbH.
+WP Lead: This work package is led by X41 D-Sec GmbH.

-Result: Honeypot with reporting function and interfaces for AP 4; first functional evaluation of the honeypot.
+Result: Honeypot with reporting function and interfaces for WP 4; first functional evaluation of the honeypot.